auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 If someone is ill, take care of them.

+An ever growing amount of medical care can be automated.
+From [diagnosing skin conditions almost as well as a dermatologist](https://ai.googleblog.com/2019/09/using-deep-learning-to-inform.html) to [estimating cardiovascular risks based on retinal scans](https://ai.googleblog.com/2018/02/assessing-cardiovascular-risk-factors.html), AI can be the first step in the medical care process.
+Search engines are AI which help diagnose.
+Where our medical automation fails and the treatment is beyond the scope of the community medical team, we will work with established hospitals for treatment, trading their money for service.

 * Local currency and the economy.

 Each community should have its own local currency.
 Most high school computer science students can create their own version of digital cryptocurrency.
 The point is internal trade only.
 The value of a community currency outside of the community should be zero!
 When we create a collective currency between countries, we _will_ have wealth and tax evasion.
 People will store their assets outside of the community and become separate.